mate-ninja/mate-ninja-s-html-structure-maker/README.md

 Alternatively you can press `ctrl+alt+p` in a file to achieve the same result

+## Quick google search

+You can search through web quickly when using `Tweaks search: Search in Google`

+You can also find images using `Tweaks search: Search in Google Images`

 # Settings

 `mateninjasTweaks.htmlLang` - lets you decide if you are from Poland or not